-Canada’s travel ban affects the majority of foreign nationals but there are a few exceptions.
-Canada allows entry to foreign nationals who have the authorization to enter Canada such as Canadian work permit holders and international students with study visas.
-Those with written authorization from the IRCC can also travel to Canada if their reason for travelling to Canada is non-optional.
+Canada’s previous travel ban affected the majority of foreign nationals but there were a few exceptions.
+Canada allowed entry to foreign nationals who had the authorization to enter Canada such as Canadian work permit holders and international students with study visas.
+Those with written authorization from the IRCC could also travel to Canada if their reason for travelling to Canada was non-optional.

 You can enter Canada if you are:

-- A Canadian citizen or a Canadian permanent resident
+- A Canadian citizen (including dual citizens) or a Canadian permanent resident

 - An immediate family member of a Canadian citizen and Canadian permanent resident who is travelling to Canada for non-optional reasons.